About Community Safety

 Wiltshire’s Community Safety Partnership (CSP) is a statutory body which brings together several organisations to tackle crime and help people feel safer.
 CSPs were set up under sections 5-7 of the Crime and Disorder Act 1998.
 No single agency can deal with complex community safety issues alone, so CSPs offer a multi-agency approach to this.
 The CSP not only looks at crime figures and how to help people feel safer, it also looks at the prevention of crime and how people can be supported to ensure they don’t become involved in criminal activity in the future.

-Wiltshire’s CSP consists of representatives from the five ‘responsible authorities’:
+Wiltshire’s CSP consists of representatives from the six ‘responsible authorities’:

 - Wiltshire Police